 We are keen to encourage all eligible families to take up their entitlement to free school meals.

-At Crestwood College we are committed to ensuring all students are able to achieve their full potential so it is important that all students who qualify for pupil premium funding take up this entitlement.
-The College uses cashless catering so there is no identification to other students of who is accessing the provision.
+At Crestwood Community School we are committed to ensuring all students are able to achieve their full potential so it is important that all students who qualify for pupil premium funding take up this entitlement.
+The School uses cashless catering so there is no identification to other students of who is accessing the provision.

 If you are in receipt of any of the following, you may qualify for FSM:

 - Income-based Jobseekers Allowance

 - Support under Part VI of the Immigration and Asylum Act 1999

 - The guaranteed element of State Pension Credit

 - Child Tax Credit (NOT Working Tax Credit)

 - Annual income does not exceed £16190.00 for the tax year

 Free School Meals